 Bottom Line

 The Overlook is the right neighborhood for buyers who want established southwest Loveland character, genuine mountain views, and a stable market without paying Fort Collins prices.
 The sweet spot buyer here is a move-up household or pre-retiree who values quiet streets and proximity to the foothills over walkability or rental upside.
-Come in with realistic expectations on appreciation, do your homework on which lots actually have the views, and move decisively on correctly priced listings — they're not sitting around.
+Come in with realistic expectations on appreciation, do your homework on which lots actually have the views, and move decisively on correctly priced listings — see the live snapshot above for how fast they're moving right now.

-Are home prices in The Overlook Loveland going up or down in 2024?
+Are home prices in The Overlook Loveland going up or down?

 What are the views actually like in The Overlook, and do all homes have them?